Most Tick Bites Go Unnoticed

 If these symptoms appear after outdoor activity, Lyme disease should always be considered.

-If your energy, cognition, or joint health changed suddenly after outdoor exposure, trust your symptoms.
-Timely testing and treatment can prevent long-term complications.
+The absence of a recalled tick bite should never rule out Lyme disease.
+If your energy, cognition, or joint health changed suddenly after outdoor exposure, timely testing and clinical evaluation may prevent long-term complications—even when no tick was ever found.

 References